 • In a pan over medium heat, toast the nuts until golden, about 3 minutes stirring occasionally.

-• Add the butter, brown sugar and cinnamon and stir until coated.
-Remove to parchment paper.
+• Add the butter, brown sugar if using, cardamom and cinnamon and stir until coated.
+Remove to parchment paper and sprinkle lightly with salt.

 For the Dressing

-• Cook the bacon in a large skillet over medium heat until crisp, then drain all but 1 tablespoon of grease and place the bacon on a paper towel.
+• Cook the bacon in a large skillet over medium heat until crisp, then drain all but 1 1/2 tablespoons of grease and place the bacon on a paper towel.

 • Add the olive oil to the same skillet used to cook the bacon over high heat.
 When the oil is shimmering add the shallots, cooking until fragrant, 2-3 minutes.